expo/expo/docs/pages/versions/unversioned/guides/adhoc-builds.md

 is required to upload your own certificate to Expo's service.
 Please enter a password when prompted.
 We'll ask you similar questions about your choice regarding Push Notifications service key and provisioning profile.
-Remember that Push Notifications service keys can be reused across different Expo apps as well.
+Remember that Push Notifications service keys are shared across all apps published under the same Apple Developer account.

 ### 2b.
 Determine UDID of your iOS Device